RyanJarv/ryanjarv.github.io/_posts/2020-11-13-openbsd-package-signing.md

 <p class="meta">13 November 2020 - Somewhere</p>
 I'll admit this is a bit strange for me to bring up now, it's already been 7 years.
 But the thing is I need a job.. so I'm going back and digging up any scraps I can pass off as some meager claim to fame.

-To be clear this issue has been fixed in OpenBSD for quite some time now, specifically with the addition of signify(1) iirc.
-And fair warning I never actually tested this, maybe I should go back and try this before I speak to confidentally, so worth taking all this with a grain of salt.. writing mostly from memory here.
-At the very least though, whether right or wrong this is why I never ended actually digging into OpenBSD too much.
+To be clear this issue has been fixed in OpenBSD for quite some time now, specifically with the addition of signify(1).
+Also grain of salt, writing mostly from memory here.
+But whether right or wrong this is why I never ended actually digging into OpenBSD too much back in the day.

 Around 2013ish (? give or take) OpenBSD (pre 5.5) evidently did support sign packages via pkg_add, but they where not explicitly enforced.
 As in you can use pkg_add to download a package, and it will verify the signature if it exists, but if it doesn't then that's not an issue either.